JakeyWasTaken/ImGui/README.md

 [ ] Get a window to draw to the screen

-[ ] Setup a good base framework for building onto with items
+[ ] Setup a good base framework for building onto with widgets